willcrichton/flowistry/README.md

 ## Usage

+Note that the latest Flowistry has a [**Maximum** Supported Rust Version](https://github.com/cognitive-engineering-lab/rustc_plugin/tree/main#maximum-supported-rust-version) of **Rust 1.69**.
+Flowistry is not guaranteed to work with features implemented after 1.69.

 ### Startup

 Once you have installed Flowistry, open a Rust workspace in VSCode.
 You should see this icon in the bottom toolbar: